-There are four significant seasonal festivals in the Celtic calendar and all centre around important times in nature and farming, heralding the beginning of new seasons and new activities.
+There are four significant seasonal festivals in the Celtic calendar and all centre around important times in nature and farming, heralding the beginning of new seasons and all the new activities that ensue.

-The name Imbolc is said to be derived from old Irish for "in the belly" or "ewe's milk".
-The associations with birth and fertility at this time of the year are also evident in the rituals involved in celebrating Imbolc such as lighting fires to symbolise the lighter, warmer days ahead and the growing strength of the sun after months of cold and darkness.
+The name itself, "Imbolc" is said to be derived from the old Irish for "in the belly" or "ewe's milk".
+These associations with birth and fertility at this time of the year are also evident in the rituals involved in celebrating Imbolc such as lighting fires to symbolise the lighter, warmer days ahead and the growing strength of the sun after months of cold and darkness.

-Beltane falls on the first of May, welcoming the warmth of the summer sun and the imminent ripening of crops.
-It is followed by Lughnasad or Lughnasa on the first of August, when people would gather to celebrate the start of the harvest.
+Other key dates in the Celtic calendar are; Beltane which falls on the first of May, welcoming the warmth and strength of the summer sun and hopes for the imminent ripening of crops.
+It is followed by Lughnasad or Lughnasa on the first of August, when people would gather to celebrate the start of the harvest season.

-Samhain on the last day of October and the first day of November denotes the end of the harvest and the beginning of winter.
-It has been transformed into the modern day Hallowe'en.
+Samhain falls on the last day of October and the first day of November.
+It denotes the end of the harvest and the beginning of winter and has been transformed into the modern day Hallowe'en.